 PodProperty’s Co-ownership Agreement deals with what happens if one of you wants to sell their share in the property.
 The following options are available to you: Let someone else move in and pay your share of the mortgage.
 This way, you … Continue reading

-What is a Co-Ownership Agreement / Co-Ownership Contract?
+What is a Co-Ownership Agreement or Co-Ownership Contract?

 The term “co-ownership agreement” refers to a contract between parties who own property together as “tenants in common”.
 It can cover many different types of relationships, including groups of friends, family members, defacto partners (either heterosexual or same-sex) or any … Continue reading